about me

 Here, you will find the results of that patience: illustration and sculpture from the World of Gaia, created with great passion and a persistent heart.

-Passion, Patience and Perseverance
+Passion, Patience & Perseverance

 These are the three most important words I’ve learnt in creating a world that demands too much;